 Table 2.7.M summarizes the opening year (2032) a.m. and p.m. peak hour levels of service for the Railroad Canyon/I-15 and Main Street/I-15 freeway ramp influence areas under Alternative 2-Phase 2.
 As identified in Table 2.7.M, all but one southbound freeway ramp junctions are projected to operate at LOS D or better during the a.m. and p.m. peak hour.
-All of the northbound freeway ramp junctions are projected to operate at LOS D or better during both the a.m. and p.m. peak hour.
+All of the northbound freeway ramp junctions are projected to operate at LOS D or better during the a.m. and p.m. peak hour.
+All of the a.m. and p.m. peak hour.